 Where to find wild garlic?

-Wild garlic is widespread throughout the UK between March to June.
+Wild garlic is widespread throughout the UK between March and June.
 It prefers shady, damper habitats, so don’t go looking in open spaces for it.
-It is most commonly found in hedgerows and older woodland.
-In fact, wild garlic is an indicator of ancient woodland.
+It is most commonly found in hedgerows and older woodland, especially near rivers.

 Only forage as much as you need and don’t post where you found it on social media.
 Instead if someone asks you where to find some, describe the habitat it grows in and let them have the fun of exploring themselves!
 Always get the landowners permission when foraging, stick to pathways and only pick what you know, don’t go picking any wildflowers or other plants.